eoscostarica/sample-nodeos-configs/network-boot-lab.md

 Complete the instructions described in this lab.

-The student must send (--> where?):
+The student must send:
-1. A `zip file` containing the current directory? after completing this tutorial and just removing the `data` folder.
+1. A `zip file` containing the resulting folder after completing this tutorial and just removing the `data` folder.
 1. A screenshot of the terminal with nodeos running after the lab is completed.

 ### Help material